psiz-org/psiz/README.md

 # PsiZ: A Psychological Embedding Package

+WARNING: This package is pre-release and the API is not stable.

 ## What's in a name?

 The name PsiZ (pronounced like the word *size*, /sʌɪz/) is meant to serve as shorthand for the term *psychological embedding*.
 The greek letter Psi is often used to represent the field of psychology and the matrix variable **Z** is often used in machine learning to denote a latent feature space.